 The Town Green in Vienna, Virginia is located where Maple Avenue intersects the W&OD Bike Trail and Mill Street.
 The Town Green was dedicated in May, 2007 after many years of hard work including the Town’s acquisition and demolition of a building that stood on the corner of Maple Avenue and Mill Street thus completing the 2.25 acre site.

-This open space is a true “green” asset as it provides a unique public space for residents to enjoy events such as the 2019 Concerts on The Green which run from mid May through August on Friday and Sunday nights.
+This open space is a true “green” asset as it provides a unique public space for residents to enjoy events such as the 2023 Concerts on The Green which run from mid May through August on Friday and Sunday nights.
 All concerts are free so you can bring a blanket and sit on the grass to enjoy entertainers including the U.S. Navy Sea Chanters, Redston, Tommy Lepson Blues Band, Fat Chance, and the Kingsley Winter Band.
+And once a month during the summer, enjoy a fun Friday evening with Chillin’ on Church music and food trucks.

 There is also a public restroom building.